The Beauty of Utah National Parks

-As you begin to Start your day early and head over to Moab, Utah experiencing the dramatic red colors of the Colorado Plateau.
-Known as the outdoor town of Utah’s National Parks, Moab is home to Arches National Park, featuring the iconic Delicate Arch, an astounding natural arch that has been carved from the surrounding rock.
+Start your day early and head over to Moab, Utah experiencing the dramatic red colors of the Colorado Plateau.
+Known as the epicenter of Utah national parks, Moab is home to Arches National Park, featuring the iconic Delicate Arch, an astounding natural arch that has been carved from the surrounding rock.
 We definitely recommend taking a hike to see it.
 Then, try a mountain bike adventure on Moab’s famous Slick Rock Trail, or a boat tour on the Colorado River.
 Canyonlands National Park is one of the best places to ride a mountain bike, so if you are interested in this, we recommend an extra day there.
 Another must-see in Moab is the Dead Horse Point State Park, an ideal place to stop and take some incredible pictures of the Colorado Plateau.

 Today you are dipping into Colorado to see the amazing Canyon of the Ancients.
 This Colorado national monument contains the highest known archaeological site density in the United States, with rich, well-preserved evidence of native cultures.
 But before you head here, we would recommend finding a place to stay in Monticello for the night.
 There are a number of great options, but the Grist Mill Inn is a quaint little B&B and worth a stay.
 From Monticello, its a short drive to the monument, and you should plan to spend most of your day here, for there is a number of things to see.
 This cultural landscape contains more than 6,355 recorded sites reflect all the physical components of past human life: villages, field houses, check dams, reservoirs, great kivas, cliff dwellings, shrines, sacred springs, agricultural fields, petroglyphs and sweat lodges.
 Some areas have more than 100 sites per square mile.
 The number of sites is estimated to be up to 30,000, so don’t forget your camera.